 Writing and editing go hand-in-hand.

 Three decades of writing and editing experience and a Professional Editing Standards certificate (Queen’s University) have prepared me to work with fiction and non-fiction authors on their writing projects.
-To learn more, visit my Editors Canada profile or Stonedrift Editorial Services.
+To learn more, visit Stonedrift Editorial Services.

 If you have a question or would like to arrange for a workshop, please feel free to reach out via email.